COSINUS model-independent sensitivity to the DAMA/LIBRA dark matter signal: Effect of energy resolution and quenching factor

 \section{Effect of energy resolution and quenching factor}

-In the above analysis we have used the nominal values for the DAMA/LIBRA energy resolution and quenching factors, as reported by the DAMA/LIBRA collaboration.
-We will now investigate how our results depend on these parameters, in case they would differ from the reported values.
+In the above analysis, we have used the nominal values for the DAMA/LIBRA energy resolution and quenching factors, as reported by the DAMA/LIBRA collaboration.
+We will now investigate how our results depend on the assumed values of these parameters in the unfolding procedure, in case they would differ from the reported values.

 We parametrize the DAMA/LIBRA resolution function as